-We focus on producing and broadcasting radio programming on AM and satellite radio for the millions of Muslims who seek the truth about Jesus Christ.
-The satellite broadcasts blanket Iran, Turkey and Europe 24 hours of the day.
+We focus on creating and distributing evangelistic and discipleship content for the millions of Muslims who seek the truth about Jesus Christ.
 We also broadcast 24/7 from our Persian website, www.RadioMojdeh.com.
 The website also includes Bible teaching, testimonies, and the Scriptures in Persian.

 Some of the special programs we air include “Unshackled!” radio dramas, Round Table discussions for youth, and seasonal programs for Christmas, Easter and No Rouz, the Persian new year.

 Many hundreds of thousands of Iranians have come to faith in Christ, and so our other passion is to teach and disciple Christian believers.
 For many of them, the teaching we provide is the only spiritual food they receive each day.